ANDREW FOX’s practice focuses on commercial litigation and international arbitration.

 Andrew’s arbitration experience includes acting for clients before tribunals constituted under ICC, LCIA, industry body and ad-hoc rules, and he has conducted such proceedings on behalf of clients as an advocate.
 He has also advised clients in respect of proceedings under HKIAC and SIAC rules and the rules of the Stockholm Chamber of Commerce.
 As part of a small team of Sidley arbitration lawyers, Andrew has also provided assistance on a leading pro bono engagement with the U.S. Agency for International Development/Mongolia Business Plus Initiative, advising the Mongolian Ministry of Justice in their development of a new arbitration statute.

 Andrew is recognized in The Legal 500 UK 2022 for Banking and Commercial Litigation, where he is considered as “a stand-out partner in the commercial litigation and arbitration space.”
 Sources from the 2022 edition describes him as “an exceptional partner” and praised for “his deep technical knowledge.”
-In a previous edition (2017), clients described him “’a star performer’” and is “extremely easy to deal with and very commercial.”
+In a previous edition (2017), clients described him “’a star performer’” and “extremely easy to deal with and very commercial.”